teleprint-me/py.gpt.prompt/docs/research/genesis.md

    epochs or batches in machine learning.
 5. **Growth Rate (R)**: In finance, this is the expected growth rate.
 In ML, it could be seen as the learning rate.

-Does this documentation align with what you were envisioning?
-Would you like to add or modify any part?

 ## Reward Function for Investment Decision-Making